mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 - Your size triples in all dimensions
 - Your mass & weight are multiplied by 27
 - Your weapons and equipment grow to match your new size
-- Your weapon attacks deal thrice the damage dice and modifiers
+- Your Weapon Attacks deal thrice the damage dice and modifiers
 - Your movement speed and melee reach increase by 5 feet
-- You gain advantage on all strength-based ability checks and saving throws
+- You gain advantage on all Strength Ability Checks and Saving Throws
-- You can use d24s instead of d20s on all strength-based attacks, ability checks and saving throws
+- You can use d24s instead of d20s on all Strength-based Attack Rolls, Ability Checks and Saving Throws
 - You can use hit dice as if a short rest has been completed
-- You gain current and maximum hit points equal to your `sorcerer level + constitution score`
+- You gain current and maximum hit points equal to your `sorcerer level + Constitution Ability Score`

 #### Third Enlargement
 - Your size category increases by three
 - Your size quadruples in all dimensions
 - Your mass & weight are multiplied by 64
 - Your weapons and equipment grow to match your new size
-- Your weapon attacks deal four times the damage dice and modifiers
+- Your Weapon Attacks deal four times the damage dice and modifiers
 - Your movement speed and melee reach increase by 10 feet
-- You gain advantage on all strength-based ability checks and saving throws
+- You gain advantage on all Strength Ability Checks and Saving Throws
-- You can use d30s instead of d20s on all strength-based attacks, ability checks and saving throws
+- You can use d30s instead of d20s on all Strength-based Attack Rolls, Ability Checks and Saving Throws
 - You can use hit dice as if a short rest has been completed
-- You gain temporary, current and maximum hit points equal to your `sorcerer level + constitution score`
+- You gain temporary, current and maximum hit points equal to your `sorcerer level + Constitution Ability Score`

 ## Rage of the Fallen Sons
 Starting at 14th level, you are able to call fourth the souls of your ancestors and channel them into your physical form.